zrabhi/42_CPP_Pool/README.md

 ## Programming styles

-Procedural oriented programming (C)
+Procedural oriented programming (C).

-Object oriented programming (C++, Java, Python, Ruby, C#)
+Object oriented programming (C++, Java, Python, Ruby, C#).

 Functional programming (Javascript, Clojure, Haskell).
-It focuses on pure mathematical functions and immutable data
+It focuses on pure mathematical functions and immutable data.

-Logical programming
+Logical programming.

-Database programming (SQL)
+Database programming (SQL).

-What Object Oriented Programming (OOP) is
+## What Object Oriented Programming (OOP) is

 OOP bundles data & the functions which act on it together.
 It can aid conceptualising a program, because in calling a member function, one if effectively telling the data what to do to itself